 3. Make Your Password Strong

 Change your password regularly and make it complex: at least 8 characters with a mix of letters, numbers and special characters.
 Do not give anyone your password and do not write it down.
 Use different passwords for your key accounts.
-Tip: If you have trouble remembering your passwords you might benefit from a secure password storage app such as KeePass.
+See below for more tips.

 4. Watch for Redirection